State Executive Nondefense or "Failure to Defend"

 - In this short interview, Program Director James Tierney discusses the independence of State Attorneys General during a radio interview with North Carolina's NPR affiliate WFAE 90.7.
 During the interview, Director Tierney briefly highlights the issue of state executve nondefense.

-Do State Attorneys General Have a Duty to Defend State Law?, Federalist Society for Law and Public Policy Studies Podcast Featuring:
+Do State Attorneys General Have a Duty to Defend State Law?, Federalist Society for Law and Public Policy Studies Podcast (April 4, 2014), featuring:

 - Professor Neal E. Devins, Professor of Law, Professor of Government, and Director of the Institute of Bill of Rights Law, William and Mary Marshall-Wythe School of Law